About The Player Database

 The Player Database is an open resource that gives greater access to competitive fighting game data.
 I've been watching competitive smash for three years and often found myself asking about individual results and head to heads between top players, but I hadn't found a public database that tracks all of this information.
 As an aspiring programmer hoping to get into a good school for computer science, I figured this was a perfect first step along the way.
 After working on it for a year, I am happy to finally release it!
 You can view the data through this website, or if you'd like you can download the sqlite database on GitHub.
 As the dataset grows, you'll be able to find some interesting stats here.

-Currently the database only has Smash 4 and Melee tournaments (PGR ranked events and Melee Majors as listed on ssbwiki).
-I plan to expand to Ultimate when tournaments start.
+Currently the database has all Smash 4 PGR level tournaments and Melee Majors as listed on ssbwiki.
 I've built the backend to make things pretty generic, so I hope to expand to other games in the greater FGC.
 If you'd like to help getting a game's data up you can DM me on twitter, I would love the help.

 Problems in The Dataset

-All Smash 4 data right now is from PGR ranked tournaments, and even though Smash 4 is a recent game, there are a lot of holes in the dataset.
+All Smash 4 data is from PGR ranked tournaments, and even though Smash 4 is a recent game, there are a lot of holes in the dataset.
 The most extreme example of this is EVO 2015/2016, where the brackets are missing a great majority of sets.
 Similarly most Japanese tournaments use Challonge for top 96/128 but pen and paper for pools, which we can't process automatically.
-Luckily the PGR doesn't factor this in, so we can still provide a more or less complete view into the PGR.
 A lot of tournaments also don't report full data, meaning game counts and character data have been lost.

 The tournaments in the database are split among Challonge, smash.gg, and a few self-hosted brackets.
 Because of this, merging all of the players' results has been quite difficult; for the sake of accuracy, not all merging can or should be done programmatically.
 For instance Nairo might appear in some Challonge brackets as NRG | Nairo, which needs to then be mapped into Nairo's main account.